jan-kelemen/advent-of-code/README.md

 # advent-of-code
 Solutions for Advent of Code

+#### Notice
+Christmas is over.
+I didn't manage to solve all assignments on time, :cry: and it would be cheating to continue now, so, let's leave it like this until the next season. ~ Jan, 25.12.2015.

 ##Solutions
 * Day 01: Not Quite Lisp - 138, 1771
 * Day 02: I Was Told There Would Be No Math - 1586300, 3737498